 These two fine 12x50s are quite similar, letís sum that up point by point:

 ∑ The ELs are about 90g lighter

-∑ The ELís field is much better towards the edge, whereas the Meopta suffers from astigmatism in the last ~25%
+∑ The ELís field remains well corrected to the edge, whereas the Meopta suffers from astigmatism in the last ~25%

 ∑ The ELs have a slightly brighter view